|

 However, the problem with this perspective is that Scripture seems to

-allow less than 7 years from the first born Reuben to Joseph.
+allow less than 7 years from the birth of Reuben to Joseph.

 Reuben is the firstborn son after the marriage of Jacob to Leah.
 The